elunna/hackem/hackem_changelog.md

 - Potions of amnesia can also inflict this effect.
 - Can make you lose Elbereth knowledge if you had it.
 - Can make you forget forget about shambling horrors.
+- Psychic resistance protects from amnesia forgetting.
+Sources include rings of psychic resistance and being an illithid.

 #### Quality-of-Life/Auto-ID:

+- [x] Object lookups show more information, including object properties and special effects from materials.
+- [x] Artifacts can be looked up in the item database (currently only works if accessed through the inventory, requiring you to have possession of the artifact)

+- [x] All roles start out knowing potions of water and scrolls of identify
 - [x] Auto-ID dunce cap upon wearing
 - [x] Auto-ID jumping boots (from AceHack)
 - [x] Auto-ID some potions when inhaling their vapors
 - [x] Auto-ID scrolls of scare monster during pickup
+- [x] Auto-ID scrolls of teleportation when teleporting any distance after reading one
 - [x] Auto-ID wand of teleportation on seeing the successful effect on a monster.
 - [x] Auto-ID wands with unambiguous effects and messages
 - [x] Auto-ID wand of undead turning if engraving produces a message
+- [x] Auto-ID wands of probing and secret door detection when engraved with
 - [x] Auto-ID vanishing wands if the other 2 have been identified.
 - [x] Auto-ID wands of sleep or death if their counterpart has been identified.
 - [x] Auto-ID wands of healing or extra healing if their counterpart has been identified.